- Board of Registrars

 Several changes have been made to Shelby County voting locations to improve traffic flow, parking and handicap accessibility.
 Postcards have been sent to voters whose voting location has changed and/or who have had a change in their congressional or state legislative district due to the changes passed by the state legislature during the 2021 Special Session.

 - When is the deadline for registering to vote in Shelby County?
-Monday, October 24, 2022 is the last day to register to vote in the November 8, 2022 General Midterm election.
+Monday, October 24, 2022 was the last day to register to vote in the November 8, 2022 General Midterm election.
 Click here to get registered to vote.

 - How can I be sure I am registered to vote in Shelby County?
 You can also check the status of your absentee ballot on this same site.
 Check your registration status here.

 - Where can I get information about applying for an absentee ballot?
 You can find information at the Circuit Clerk’s website.

 - How do I request an absentee ballot?
 In order to vote absentee, a voter must complete an Absentee Ballot Application.
 Mailed applications for absentee ballots must be filed in the office of the Absentee Election Manager/Circuit Clerk not less than seven (7) days prior to the Election.
 The last day to mail out a ballot was Tuesday, November 1st.
 The deadline to apply in person was Thursday, November 3, 2022 at 4:30 pm.
 A voter may obtain an Absentee Ballot Application in any of the following ways:

 - IN PERSON